Thermogenic plant: Characteristics of thermogenic plants

 Most thermogenic plants tend to be rather large.
 This is because the smaller plants do not have enough volume to create a considerable amount of heat.
 Large plants, on the other hand, have a lot of mass to create and retain heat.

 Thermogenic plants are also protogynous, meaning that the female part of the plant matures before the male part of the same plant.
 This reduces inbreeding considerably, as such a plant can be fertilized only by pollen from a different plant.
 This is why thermogenic plants release pungent odors to attract pollinating insects.

 Examples

-Thermogenic plants are found in a variety of families, but Araceae in particular contains many such species.
+Thermogenic plants are found in a variety of families, but the Araceae in particular contains many such species.
 Examples from this family include the dead-horse arum (Helicodiceros muscivorus), the eastern skunk cabbage (Symplocarpus foetidus), the elephant foot yam (Amorphophallus paeoniifolius), elephant ear (Philodendron selloum), lords-and-ladies (Arum maculatum), and voodoo lily (Typhonium venosum).
 The titan arum (Amorphophallus titanum) uses thermogenically created water vapor to disperse its scent—that of rotting meat—above the cold air that settles over it at night in its natural habitat.
 Contrary to popular belief, the western skunk cabbage (Lysichiton americanus), a close relative from the family Araceae, is not thermogenic.
-Outside Araceae, the sacred lotus (Nelumbo nucifera) is thermogenic and endothermic, able to regulate its flower temperature to a certain range, an ability shared by at least one species in the non-photosynthetic parasitic genus Rhizanthes, Rhizanthes lowii.
+Outside Araceae, the sacred lotus (Nelumbo nucifera) is thermogenic and endothermic, able to regulate flower temperature to within a certain range, an ability shared by the unrelated parasitic plant Rhizanthes lowii.